yext/search-ui-react/docs/answers-react-components.sectionheaderprops.viewallbutton.md

 ## SectionHeaderProps.viewAllButton property

-Display a button to view all results for that section, if true.
+If true, displays a button to view all results for the section.

 <b>Signature:</b>